-Different states require different attendance policies for homeschool.
+Different states require different attendance policies for homeschooling.
 An attendance tracker feature in your homeschool planner will make it easier to track attendance for any state requirements.
-It will also help you keep track of the number of days you homeschooled.
-Most of the planners on our list will allow you to prepare for four-six students.
+It will also help you keep track of the number of days you homeschool.
+Most of the planners on our list will allow you to prepare for 4 to 6 students.
 It may be challenging to find a planner for just one student or more than six.

 There are many components to look for in homeschool planners, but it ultimately comes down to what you want and what you will use it.
 Numerous homeschool families use a standard teacher planner, while others use homeschool-specific planners.